valohai/docs/source/howto/new-user-guide/code/data.rst

             'myinput': 's3://bucket/mydata.csv'
         }

-        # Create a step 'Train Model' in valohai.yaml with a set of inputs
+        # Create a step 'train' in valohai.yaml with a set of inputs
-        valohai.prepare(step="Train Model", default_inputs=default_inputs)
+        valohai.prepare(step="train", image="tensorflow/tensorflow:2.6.1-gpu", default_inputs=default_inputs)

         # Open the CSV file from Valohai inputs
         with open(valohai.inputs("myinput").path()) as csv_file: